SuperMohit/learning-rust/Readme.md

 - Use tools: `cargo expand`, `cargo asm`, `cargo miri`
 - Don't fear unsafe, but respect it
 - Understand the "zero-cost abstraction" principle

-Would you like me to expand on any particular phase or create specific exercises for a topic that interests you most?